Masterchef365/torchscript_custom_op_rust_example/README.md

     1. Source `set_env.sh`, which contains environment variables needed by the build system and also for execution
     2. Run `cargo run` to build and run the executor

+# Windows
+You can use Pip instead
+Make sure to have the latest CMake installed
+Open Developer PowerShell for VS 2019
+Pass `-G "Visual Studio 16 2019"` to cmake
+Open the solution, and make sure to build for release

+When building the executor, do not do so from Developer PowerShell, rather from regular PowerShell